tomqwu/udacity-dend/project1/README.md

 | `etl.py`           | populate sample testing data into database   |
 | `sql_queries.py`   | create, drop and insert queries              |
 | `test.ipynb`       | connect to db and run test queries           |

+# Database Schema
+The Schema design follows the dimension design by creating facts and dimension tables.